Angel Eyes (Love and Theft song): Music video

 Directed by Chris Hicky, the video features the duo falling for two different girls: Eric picks up a brunette-haired woman wearing a leather jacket and a pair of jeans (who carries a flask with her) at a stable on his motorcycle.
 Stephen picks up a blonde-haired woman wearing a white long coat and scarf with a skirt at her house in his Ford Mustang.
 They both reach a late-night outdoor party where they meet their friends and hang out by drinking beer and dancing near the campfire.
 The video ends with the duo taking their respective dates to the same church and revealing that the women are possibly sisters as well as Preacher's daughters.
 The girls are played by Chicago-based model and musician, Erin Gipson.

 Chart performance

-On the week of August 25, 2012, "Angel Eyes" became Love and Theft's first number-one single.
+On the week of August 25, 2012, "Angel Eyes" became Love and Theft's only number-one single.